Dqmino/EntitySerializer/README.md

 **Note that you should have a unique namespacedkey for each unique entity serialization.**

-You can invoke `spawnAndGet()` (which will return the entity and spawn it) on the EntityHolder later, or `spawn`. and after that, you need to teleport it to your desired location.
+You can invoke `spawnAndGet()` (which will return the entity and spawn it) on the EntityHolder later, or `spawn`. and after that, you need to teleport it to your desired location, since the location you give to the spawn/spawnAndGet() methods is only used as a reference for internals.

 And to Destroy a serialization (Remove its access, and its place in server storage) Use: